graphql/composite-schemas-spec/spec/Section 2 -- Subgraph.md

 # Subgraph

+The GraphQL Composite Schemas spec refers to downstream GraphQL APIs that have been designed for composition as subgraphs.
+These subgraphs may have additional directives specified in this section to indicate semantics of type system members in the overall graph.

 ## Directives

-Composition directives offer instructions for the schema composition process, detailing type system member semantics and specifying type transformations.
-In many cases subgraph schemas can be composed without any directives.
+Subgraph directives offer instructions for the schema composition process, detailing type system member semantics and specifying type transformations.
+In some cases subgraph schemas can be composed without any directives.

 ### @entityResolver